SMH Launches New Community Connect Program

 April 26, 2019

 Schoolcraft Memorial Hospital realizes mental health issues, childhood and adult abuse, and substance use can negatively affect us, preventing us from living our best life.
 This can change, and we want to help.
 The Community Connect Program has launched with services now based in the Rural Health Clinic.
 The program compliments new addiction and mental health service offerings and links community members to vital resources.
 The program promotes a healthier future for our residents, both physically and mentally.

 The Patient Navigator position was created to help the person and family navigate the cumbersome healthcare and substance use systems.
-Julie Hardy, Patient Navigator for the Community Connect Program, holds a master’s degree in Counseling with over eight years of experience in the social work field.
-She is now available to work with patients who could benefit from resources in our community and surrounding areas.
+Jessica Flory-Whitmer, Patient Navigator for the Community Connect Program, is now available to work with patients who could benefit from resources in our community and surrounding areas.

 Schoolcraft Memorial Hospital continues to expand behavioral health offerings for our community.
 Janet Pratt, PMHNP (Psychiatric Nurse Practitioner) continues to offer psychiatric evaluations, treatment and ongoing medication management.
 Her practice focuses on adult clients with concerns such as: depression, anxiety, OCD, PTSD, bipolar disorder and schizophrenia.

 Lisa Tatrow, LMSW, CAADC has joined the Rural Health Clinic Team as a Behavioral Health Consultant.
 Lisa brings with her over 20 years of experience in social work, mental health and addictions.
 She works closely with patients and families who are combatting addiction and mental illness using a variety of therapies.
 Lisa will be working closely with our providers, providing consultations, brief interventions and ongoing therapy for individuals who are referred to her practice.